eric-hedengren/curseforge-project-analytics/README.md

 ## Thanks for trying this out!
 I hope this helps!
 Here are the [projects](https://www.curseforge.com/members/baconbombingdeveloper/projects "BaconBombingDeveloper CurseForge Projects") that I used for example stats.

+If you like this idea and think it should be integrated into the curse forge webpage, you can vote for the [feature request](https://twitch.uservoice.com/forums/915910-game-mods-curseforge/suggestions/40317994-plots-for-author-project-analytics "Vote on Twitch").